codevalve/codevalve.github.io/_posts/2024-10-17-sqlite-web-app-article.md

   alt: SQLite logo
 mermaid: true
 ---
-# Using SQLite for Your Web App: A Lightweight, Flexible Database Solution

 When it comes to choosing a database for your web app, options like MySQL, PostgreSQL, and MongoDB often come to mind.
 But there's another, more lightweight option that deserves attention—SQLite.
 Whether you're building a simple URL-tracking app or a mobile-friendly solution, SQLite can be a perfect fit for projects where ease of setup, portability, and simplicity are paramount.
 This article will explore what makes SQLite unique, its use cases, and some best practices to get the most out of this versatile database.